Caught stealing: Pickoffs

 A baserunner is "picked off" base when that runner takes a lead off his base and the pitcher (or catcher) makes a quick throw to a fielder manning that base, resulting in the runner being tagged out.
 In this circumstance, the baserunner is not considered to have been caught stealing.
 However, if, during the play, the runner made any feint or motion toward the next base, then the runner is caught stealing, even if he is eventually caught trying to re-assume the base which he originally occupied.

 Wild pitch and passed ball

 If a runner is making no attempt to advance to the next base until there is a wild pitch or passed ball, and is then put out trying to advance to the next base, this runner is not caught stealing.
-The runner is put out on a fielder's choice, and a wild pitch/passed ball would not be charged to the pitcher or catcher.
+If the wild pitch/passed ball is an uncaught third strike (with the batter reaching base safely), and the runner is thrown out instead of the batter, then the runner is put on a fielder's choice.
+If it is not an uncaught third strike, then the runner is simply out on a standard put out, and a wild pitch/passed ball would not be charged to the pitcher or catcher.